Rionegro: Administration

 The Municipal council of Rionegro, is also subject to election, composed by 17 politicians of varying political parties, chosen for a period of four years.
 The council is the associated executive organization of the municipality with obligation to take responsibility for Rionegro's territorial jurisdiction.
 Amongst its functions are approving the proposals and projects of the mayor, and with financial obligation to draw up the budget and to take responsibility of collecting rents and taxes.
 Administratively the Mayorship of Rionegro is divided in two main groups, the chief central administration and the decentralized organizations.
 These organizations are denominated Secretaries, whose main objective is the benefit of services to the community.

 Economy

-From many years ago, Rionegro has become the most important trade center in eastern Antioquia, due to its strategical position in the subregion.
+From many years ago, Rionegro has become the most important trade center in eastern Antioquia, due to its strategic position in the subregion.
 The city's dramatic growth has situated it as one of the richest cities in Colombia; its economy is mainly based on industries of all kinds, food industries, fabric industries, paper industries, chemical industries, and trade which brings Rionegro's people one of the highest standards of living in the country.
-Agriculture also plays an important role in the local economy; The main activities are: floriculture and poultry production.
+Agriculture also plays an important role in the local economy; the main agricultural activities are floriculture and poultry production.